Automattic/vip-go-ci/TESTING.md

 #### Test suite secrets file

-Note that some tests will require a GitHub token to submit POST/PUT requests to GitHub in order to complete, and some will need access to a repo-meta API.
+Note that some tests will require a GitHub token to submit POST/PUT requests to the GitHub API, some will need access to a repo-meta API and some access to the WPScan API.

 To skip these tests, simply place an empty `unittests-secrets.ini` file in the root directory of `vip-go-ci` and skip the rest of this section.